Where to Stay in Queretaro’s Centro Historico

 Photos of Casa de la Marquesa & Casa del Atrio

-Check prices at the elegant, Baroque-styled La Casa de la Marquesa ($126+night), which has its own restaurant & bar on a popular street in Queretaro.
+Check prices at elegant, Baroque-styled La Casa de la Marquesa ($126+night), which has its own restaurant & bar on a popular street in Queretaro.

 Photos of Morazul & El Serafin Boutique Hotels